Food, drink and kitchen tech: a taste of the future

 Smart technology already exists in some homes – in our TVs, fridges and heating systems – but it has not yet reached its full potential, by any stretch.
 Food forms such a fundamental part of our daily routine that the way we prepare, cook and eat it is a natural area for development.
 The kitchens of the future will doubtless be designed and built to take full advantage of whatever new technology is available.
 They'll be a place where technology supports us, but where the environment encourages a social, happy, sharing place.
 We expect the kitchen to remain the hub of our home.
 It will be a space that we love, that we're proud of, and where we spend more and more time with family and friends.

-Mark Harvey, managing director at English winemaker Chapel Down
+Managing director at English winemaker Chapel Down

 The English wine revolution is in full swing.
 What's driven its growth?